keerthiramagiri/React-namaste/README.md

 -Class Based Component - OLD, -Functional Component - NEW

 What is functional component?
-It is normal javascript function which writtern some peace react function or jsx code.
+It is normal javascript function which written some peace react function or jsx code.

 # we can write any java script code inside jsx/ paranthesis {}.